Netherlands

 The key routes and transport modes that connect this market with the UK.

-- It is straightforward to reach Britain from the Netherlands by sea, plane, coach, or train, but the majority of visitors travel by air.
+- It is straightforward to reach Britain from the Netherlands by sea, plane, coach, or train, but the majority of visitors travel by air (IPS 2023).

-- There is excellent access to all parts of Britain from the Netherlands, but the highest capacity is on routes from Amsterdam to London airports.
+- There is excellent access to all parts of Britain from the Netherlands, but the highest capacity (44% of total seat capacity in 2024) is on routes into London airports.

 Further resources